 Such model portfolios usually apportion a considerable percent of the overall portfolio to low-risk securities.
 For example, money-market and fixed-income securities.
 The prime goal of this portfolio is to insulate your portfolio’s principal value.
 Hence, these models are commonly known as “capital preservation portfolios.”

 You may be conservative and choose to avoid the stock market completely.
 But, a little exposure may help you offset inflation.
 You may invest the equity part in an index fund or high-grade blue-chip firms.
 This will meet your goal of not beating the market.

 Moderately Conservative Portfolios

 You prefer preserving a big part of their portfolio’s principal value, but can take the higher risk?
-Then somewhat conservative portfolio is perfect for you.
+Then a somewhat conservative portfolio is perfect for you.
 “Current income” is a common strategy under this risk category.
-Through this approach, you may pick securities which do coupon payments or high dividends.
+Through this strategy, you may pick securities which do coupon payments or high dividends.

 Moderately Aggressive Portfolios

 The other name of these portfolios is “balanced portfolios.”
 This is because the asset composition is equally divided between equities and fixed-income securities.
 As a result, there’s a balance between income and growth.
 Moderately aggressive portfolios carry a higher risk than conservative portfolios.
 Hence, this strategy is ideal for investors having longer time-horizon and mid-level risk-tolerance.

 These mainly comprise equities, and so their value fluctuates immensely.
 If you have this portfolio, then your prime goal is obtaining long-run capital growth.
 Hence, the “capital growth” strategy is another name of aggressive portfolio strategy.
 To bring some diversification, investors having aggressive portfolios typically add few fixed-income securities.